Get the worry-free services and expert support you need to form an S Corp in Iowa today.

 Making the decision to use the S Corp designation is an important one and you may need the advice of a tax or legal professional to help you make the best choice.

 You have to look carefully at the requirements of an S Corp before you decide to file form 2553.
 It’s important to file Form 2553 immediately when you first apply for an EIN because the IRS will automatically designate your business as a C Corporation if there’s no Form 2553 filing.
 Being designated as a C Corp tax filing status will require your company to file taxes at the corporate as well as the individual level.
-C Corp status opens you up to double taxation.
+In other words, C Corp status opens you up to double taxation.

 S Corporations are basically small business corporations that have limited corporation shareholders but aren’t subject to corporate double taxation.